jselgrath/ubcsocialnetworks/README.md

 Files for social network workshop at UBC

 # Netdraw section
-* Download Ucinet (Netdraw) - or can run from a widget
+* Download Ucinet (Netdraw) - or can run from an executable file.
+If you need that option, talk to Stephanie or Jenny.
-* Download lab data
+* Download and unzip NetDraw lab files:
+    * 20_SocialNetworksInMarineSystems.pdf
+    * Ch20_SocialNetworks.zip

 # R section
 * Download R and R-studio
-* Install igraph library
-* Download R code: Network_diagrams
+* Download R files:
+  * Network_diagrams.R
+  * acquaintance.csv